Whangaparāoa College

 General Notes

-• All clothing is to be clearly named.
+• All clothing must be clearly named.